Want to support our services?

 Sonia Roschelli, LCSW, LCDC, The Menninger Clinic

-Sonia is an addictions counselor who has expertise in co-occurring disorders, family therapy, group therapy, mentalization-based therapy, acceptance and commitment therapy and cognitive behavioral therapy.
+Sonia is a clinical social worker who has expertise in working with adolescent and adults with co-occurring disorders, family therapy, group therapy, mentalization-based therapy, acceptance and commitment therapy and cognitive behavioral therapy.

 She completed a two-year social work fellowship at Menninger on the Adolescent Treatment Program.
 Having earned a bachelor’s degree in psychology from Mary Washington University in Fredericksburg, Va., Sonia then earned a master’s degree in social work from George Mason University in Fairfax, Va.
-A member of the National Association of Social Workers and the Houston Group Psychotherapy Society, she has given presentations about co-occurring disorders and teen depression, suicide and anxiety.
+A member of the National Association of Social Workers and Texas Association of Addiction Professionals, she has given presentations about co-occurring disorders and teen depression, suicide and anxiety.